Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Preparing Your Business for a High-Quality QoE (and Better Multiples)

-QoE outcomes are heavily influenced by what you do in the 12–24 months before going to market—not just during the diligence window.
+QoE outcomes are heavily influenced by what you do in the 12–24 months before going to market because that prep supports a stronger valuation, not just a cleaner diligence process.

 Practical preparation steps:

-- Build a KPI dashboard covering gross margin, client profitability, and churn
+7. Build a KPI dashboard covering gross margin, client profitability, churn, and future cash flows buyers may review alongside historical EBITDA

 For service businesses in the $1M–$10M range:

-- Ensure operational stability is demonstrable, not just claimed
+• Ensure operational stability is demonstrable, not just claimed, with management depth that makes the owner less central

 Key metrics to establish: